Nuitka/Nuitka/Developer_Manual.rst

    --no-python3.11       Do not use Python 3.11 even if available on the system.
                          Default is False.
    --no-python3.12       Do not use Python 3.12 even if available on the system.
                          Default is False.
+   --no-python3.13       Do not use Python 3.13 even if available on the system.
+                         Default is False.
    --coverage            Make a coverage analysis, that does not really check.
                          Default is False.